Second-half sweep sees Hurricanes trump Reds

 It took a lucky call for the Hurricanes to get on the board.
 Julian Savea rushed up to intercept a pass, overran it and turned around to pick off the pass.
 He knocked it down, but it was ruled to go backwards.
 Sullivan scooped up the loose ball and ran 40m to score.
 It was the first of three failed intercept attempts in the match – each one hit the deck and was ruled to have gone backwards.

-Their defences cracking, the Reds suddenly found themselves the ones to be on the wrong side of the referee's whistle and went a man down when Connor Vest was sin binned on halftimes, and a try to tighthead prop Tyrel Lomax before the break saw the Hurricanes down just three at the break.
+Their defences cracking, the Reds suddenly found themselves the ones to be on the wrong side of the referee's whistle and went a man down when Connor Vest was sin binned on halftime, and a try to tighthead prop Tyrel Lomax saw the Hurricanes down just three at the break.

 It was a painful half of football from a spectator's perspective with penalties, TMO involvements and handling errors accumulating in several stoppages and seeing the half take almost an hour to get through.